Performance Assessment Strategies for Language Model Applications in Healthcare: Model-based Evaluation

-Whether through the generation of the reference standard to allow head-to-head comparison of models for prespecified tasks or using an MAE to evaluate the performance of another GenAI model, these approaches reduce the burden on human annotators in testing studies.
+Whether through the generation of the reference standard to allow head-to-head comparison of models for prespecified tasks or using an MAE to evaluate the performance of another LM model, these approaches reduce the burden on human annotators in testing studies.
 This results in lower study costs and improved efficiency.
 A model-based evaluator can also perform analyses at a scale not feasibly achieved by human evaluators.
-Moreover, these approaches may be useful in post-market monitoring studies to allow for post-deployment evaluation of an implemented model, which can identify performance drift or bias more readily than if there were only pre-planned, intermittent retrospective analyses.
-These model-based evaluation studies would also be able to be performed at a faster rate than human-based evaluation studies, which would reduce any potential risk to patients.
+Moreover, these approaches may be useful to allow for evaluation of an implemented model, which can identify performance drift or bias more readily than if there were only pre-planned, intermittent retrospective analyses.
+These model-based evaluation studies would also be able to be performed at a faster rate than human-based evaluation studies, which may reduce any additional potential risk to patients.

 However, the evaluation standard for a model-based evaluator is high.
-If an MAE were to be implemented in the post-market surveillance setting, the model must have been previously demonstrated to adequately replicate the human assessment.
+If an MAE were to be implemented in the post-deployment setting, the model would have been previously demonstrated to adequately replicate the human assessment.
 This model would need intermittent continued performance evaluation to make sure it does not get impacted by performance drift, because any uncertainty or error in the MAE is propagated into the performance assessment of the model it is evaluating.
 This error propagation can lead to a performance misinterpretation of the model the MAE is evaluating.

-Just as GenAI models may have implicit biases from their training corpus, MAE implementations need to address and account for biases in position (e.g., position of example in a pairwise comparison affects performance), length (e.g. a longer response is preferred), self-enhancement (e.g., the Evaluator prefers model outputs generated by the same model), and others\cite{li2024llms}.
-In addition, MAE is also at risk of adversarial attacks that can misrepresent the evaluator's true performance on a benchmark dataset or mislead the model to be biased towards certain incorrect answers or hallucinations\cite{li2024llms}.
+Just as LM models may have implicit biases from their training corpus, MAE implementations need to address and account for biases in position (e.g., position of example in a pairwise comparison affects performance), length (e.g., the MAE favors longer responses over concise ones), self-enhancement (e.g., the Evaluator prefers model outputs generated by the same model), and others\cite{li2024llms}.
+In addition, the MAE is also at risk of adversarial attacks that can misrepresent the evaluator's true performance on a benchmark dataset or mislead the model to be biased towards certain incorrect answers or hallucinations\cite{li2024llms}.